ElettroLinux/ATMega-metronome/README.md

 - http://www.ioprogrammo.it/

-dedicati rispettivamente a GNU/Linux e alla programmazione in generale (secondo link).
+dedicati rispettivamente a GNU/Linux e alla programmazione in particolare.

 ### ROADMAP ###